yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 |Martket pull|18|Weightings=10; Normalized Weightings=1.8|Weightings=0; Normalized Weightings=0|Weightings=0; Normalized Weightings=0|
 |Total|300|Weightings=590; Normalized Weightings=121.75|Weightings=430; Normalized Weightings=79.5|Weightings=525  Normalized Weightings=106.3|

+Then, the development team could select requirements for release based on the early priority of the product level requirements.

 ##Lessons Learned:

 1. When the original requirements are proposed, they are usually belong to Product Level or Feature Level, which means that almost of them could be brokendown.
 Although some requirements are belong to Function Level, they can still be broken down.
 What's more, the proposed original requirements could be the sub-requirements of other original requirements.

 2. The break down process of RAM model is complicated so that the workload is huge, especially for large scale requirement engineering.
-I think that it is better to develop a system or a software step by step, not in large scale for individual.
-For big company, it is also better to split a large-scale project into small-scale project.
+One requirement that that belongs to product level could be break down at least 8 requirements.
+Usually, one requirement could be broken down into tens of sub requirements.
+I think that it is better to develop a system or a software step by step.
+In other word, it is also better to split a large-scale project into small-scale project, not only for individual development studio, but also for big company.

 3. When I applying the MERTS, I also realized that the 'large scale' means huge workload.
-The MERTS require to identify kinds of weights for each requirement,
+The MERTS require to identify kinds of weights for each requirement, which need import experts.
+The engineering work is quite different with programming, which really depends on the expeirence of team members.

+4. The calculate

 ##Reflections:
 1.When I have an idea, I take too much time to make it excutable.
 I think it is because I still do not master these two techniques, I am not familiar with them and not fully grasp these technologies.